 For a demo of the Hyundai Kona Electric’s audio system watch the review on our YouTube channel.

 The inclusion of a physical subwoofer is a welcome addition, as it delivers that much-needed low-end rumble in songs that thrive on a competent 808 slam.
-For example, in Usher’s 2012 single, ‘Lemme See’ that has a consistent amount of bass throughout the song, the Kona Electric’s subwoofer does a marvellous job in keeping up with the pace of the track.
+For example, in Usher’s 2012 single, ‘Lemme See’ which has a consistent amount of bass throughout the song, the subwoofer does a marvellous job of keeping up with the track.

 As for the mid-bass, it’s very prominent, where we’d suggest dialling it down a few notches to avoid it overpowering the rest of the frequencies.
 It’s certainly at the forefront of the system’s sound signature and can be felt throughout the cabin.
-However, it does lack a bit of control in this department, whereby the system fails to keep the mid-bass frequencies precise, and instead, sound a touch wobbly; namely at louder volumes.
+However, it does lack a bit of control whereby the system fails to keep the mid-bass frequencies precise, and instead, sounds a touch wobbly; namely at louder volumes.

-The highs are impressive, with a near-perfect extension at the top end.
-Had the vehicle housed a few extra tweeters at the rear of the cabin, it would achieve a perfect score.
+The highs are impressive, however, with a near-perfect extension at the top end.
+Had the vehicle housed a few extra tweeters at the rear of the cabin, it would have achieved a perfect score.

-On the downside, its mids are recessed and pushed back, adding anything to the ‘Mid’ EQ setting also taints the frequency, which makes it sound artificial.
-Take Bob Sinclair’s song ‘World Hold On’, and you’ll find the artist’s voice feels subdued in comparison to the rest of the frequency range.
-Add a few notches to the EQ and the vocals start to lose accuracy.
+On the downside, the mids are recessed.
+One might think to add a few notches to the ‘Mid’ EQ setting, but alas this taints the accuracy in the frequency band, ultimately resulting in an artificial reproduction.
+Take Bob Sinclair’s ‘World Hold On’, and you’ll find the artist’s voice feels subdued in comparison to the rest of the frequency range.
+Add a few notches to the EQ and the vocals suffer from an odd reverb.

-Onto the soundstage, the eight driver setup lacks width and depth.
-Here, the music feels a little closed, with the speakers not providing a great sense of immersion throughout the cabin; namely at the back where there are only two speakers in total.
-It is, however, a bit better in its ability of separating instruments – the aid of the centre speakers at the front of the cabin definitely helps in this domain.
+As for the soundstage, the eight-driver setup lacks width and depth.
+Here, music feels a little closed, with the speakers not providing a great sense of immersion throughout the cabin; namely at the back where there are only two speakers.
+It is, however, a bit better in its ability to separate instruments – the aid of the centre driver at the front of the cabin bolsters the overall reproduction.

 TotallyEV’s verdict on the Hyundai Kona Electric’s audio system

-On the whole, the Hyundai Kona Electric houses a competent eight-speaker Krell Automotive sound system, which will excite most consumers’ ears.
-It is, however, not perfect throughout the frequency range and will sound overly bassy (even after some EQ) to those who solely listen to podcasts or classical music.
-Overall, it’s passable, where it won’t be as jaw-dropping as the rest of the car.
+On the whole, the Hyundai Kona Electric houses a punchy eight-speaker Krell Automotive sound system, which will excite most consumers’ ears.
+It is, however, plagued by recessed mids and a lacklustre soundstage.
+Its bassy sound signature might also be off-putting to those who solely listen to classical music.